This story is supported by The Pulitzer Center. Leer en español.

 What makes the mRNA vaccine exciting?

-mRNA vaccines are a brand new technology decades in the making that has distinct advantages over traditional production methods —like speed.
+mRNA vaccines are a brand new technology decades in the making that has distinct advantages over traditional production methods — like speed.

 These new vaccines can be produced at a much faster rate because nothing is being grown.
 Scientists instead synthesize molecular instructions for our cells to make COVID-19’s distinctive spike protein, which our body’s immune system creates antibodies for and destroys, protecting us against the virus.

 Vaccines that use attenuated, or weakened, versions of a virus, like the flu vaccine have to be grown in cells or eggs.
-There are painstaking, laborious steps to creating these vaccines, production is slow by comparison and is it harder to produce at scale.
+There are painstaking, laborious steps to creating these vaccines, production is slow by comparison and it is harder to produce at scale.

 None of the COVID-19 vaccines awaiting Food and Drug Administration approval utilize this method.
 Pfizer and Moderna both made mRNA vaccines, while AstraZeneca and Johnson & Johnson developed what are called recombinant vaccines, which disguise a harmless common cold virus as COVID-19 to train our immune system.